New York, April 22, 2021 -- Moody's Investors Service, ("Moody's") has

 A trigger event with respect to any payment date will be in effect if

 the coverage level amount of coverage level A for such payment date has

-not been reduced to zero and either (i) the related sixty-plus
+not been reduced to zero and either (i) the preceding three month average

-delinquency amount for that payment date equals or exceeds 75.00%
+of the sixty-plus delinquency amount for that payment date equals

 Premium Deposit Account (PDA)

 The premium deposit account will benefit the transaction upon a mandatory